Fitzhugh Mullan: Early career

 Fitzhugh Mullan's father Hugh Mullan and grandfather Eugene Mullan were physicians.
 He grew up in New York City where he attended the Dalton School.
 He studied history at Harvard and medicine at the University of Chicago.
 Mullan's activism started during medical school in the 1960s when he spent time in Mississippi as a civil rights worker with the Medical Committee for Human Rights.
-He was a leader of the Student Health Organization during his time as a medical student, an organizer of the Lincoln Collective at Lincoln Hospital in the Bronx while a pediatric resident, and the president of the Committee of Interns and Residents in New York City from 1971–72.
+He was a leader of the Student Health Organization during his time as a medical student, an organizer of the Lincoln Collective at Lincoln Hospital in the Bronx while a pediatric resident, and the president of the Committee of Interns and Residents in New York City from 1971 to 1972.
 These events are captured in his memoir about the period, White Coat, Clenched Fist: The Political Education of an American Physician.

 Mullan joined the United States Public Health Service in 1972 and spent three years practicing medicine in a community clinic in New Mexico as one of the first members of the National Health Service Corps, a program of which he subsequently became director.
 He later returned to New Mexico and served as Secretary of Health and Environment for Governor Toney Anaya, worked for Surgeon General C. Everett Koop, ran the Federal Bureau of Health Professions, and attained the rank of Assistant Surgeon General.
 In 1989, he published Plagues and Politics: The Story of the United States Public Health Service, a volume still used to orient new officers to the Commissioned Corps of the USPHS.

 Health policy

-In 1996, Mullan retired from the US Public Health Service and went to work as a writer/editor at the health policy journal Health Affairs, where he founded a monthly column entitled “Narrative Matters”.
+In 1996, Mullan retired from the US Public Health Service and went to work as a writer/editor at the health policy journal Health Affairs, where he founded a monthly column entitled "Narrative Matters".
 He believed that people's understanding of policy issues was often determined by experience and anecdote so a policy journal should provide space for personal narratives that carry policy messages.
-Mullan wrote the first column himself, entitled “Me and the System,” and he edited a 2006 anthology, Narrative Matters: The Power of the Personal Essay in Health Policy.
+Mullan wrote the first column himself, entitled "Me and the System," and he edited a 2006 anthology, Narrative Matters: The Power of the Personal Essay in Health Policy.

 During his time at Health Affairs, Mullan began to practice pediatrics again at an inner city health center in Washington, DC and wrote about his experiences in a series of pieces in Health Affairs and the Washington Post.

 In 2002, he published Big Doctoring: Profiles in Primary Care, a book of oral histories gathered from primary care physicians, nurse practitioners, and physician assistants in an effort to capture the beauty and plight of primary care providers.